SparkCalcSparkCalc

-What would you weigh on Mars?
-How about Jupiter or the Moon?
-Weight depends on surface gravity, which varies dramatically across our solar system.
-Enter your mass (or Earth weight) and select a destination to discover what the scales would read.
-This calculator uses NASA's published surface gravity values for planets, moons, and even the Sun.
+What would you weigh on Mars, Jupiter, or the Moon?
+Weight depends on surface gravity, which varies across the solar system.
+Enter your mass or Earth weight and select a destination to see the result.
+The calculator uses NASA's published surface gravity values for planets, moons, and the Sun.

 How We Calculate This